MicrosoftDocs/power-automate-docs/articles/get-started-with-copilot.md

 - A flow with a comment.
 - A flow contains an unsupported hybrid trigger.
 Hybrid triggers don't require connections, and are triggered manually from outside of Power Automate.
 The hybrid triggers, which won't be supported are:
-  -  When a flow step is run from business process flows (Dataverse),
+  - When a flow step is run from business process flows (Dataverse)
-  -  For a selected message (v2 Teams),
+  - For a selected message (v2 Teams)
-  -  Teams On Compose Message (teams),
+  - Teams On Compose Message (teams)
-  -  Teams card trigger, and
+  - Teams card trigger
-  -  Microsoft 365 Compliance Connector.
+  - Microsoft 365 Compliance Connector
 - A flow contains a Power Apps V1 trigger.
-- A flow contains Perform a Changeset Request (Dataverse)
+- A flow contains Perform a Changeset Request (Dataverse).
 - A flow contains a Power Pages component.
 - A solution flow using connections instead of connection reference isn't supported.
 We recommend that you use [connection reference](/power-apps/maker/data-platform/create-connection-reference#manually-add-a-connection-reference-to-a-solution-using-solution-explorer) instead.
   - Email auto-complete suggestions in Send Email/Post message in Teams actions